Kirazo/console-banking-app/README.md

 - As an employee, I can approve or reject an account.
 - As an employee, I can view a customer's bank account.
 - As an employee, I can view a log of all transactions.

+# Usage
+Please change bankdb.properties in utility folder to match your system.
+You must change the username and password to fit your database.